youcan-shop/coding-challenges/Data Engineer/DataEngineer.md

-# Data Engineer for E-commerce Analytics
+# Data Engineer for E-commerce Platform

 ## How to participate
 1. Read the instructions carefully and do not hesitate to ask questions directly in the email.